Updated as of November 1, 2021.

 If your question is not addressed on this page or you require additional information, please contact SINP customer service staff at firstname.lastname@example.org or 1-833-613-0485.

 I'm a SINP nominee or existing applicant and my employment situation has changed.
+What happens with my SINP immigration application if my employment changes (lay off or termination)?
 Will I lose my nomination or need to leave the province?

 - The SINP must be notified immediately if the job held by a nominees or existing applicant changes, they are laid off, or their job is terminated.
 Withholding this information is misrepresentation.

 - An employment offer is considered valid for SINP applicants and nominees if it is from an employer(s) with a valid Certificate of Registration who has provided the worker with a Job Approval Letter.
 The worker must meet the conditions of their work permit.
 If the employment offer(s) meet these requirements, the SINP will allow the following temporary measures: